IRS 60-Day Reimbursement Policy

 Travel approval process

-- PhD student travel funds: fill out the HCDE PhD Student Conference Travel Request form.
+- Students requesting travel awards: please fill out the BS/MS Student Conference Fund Request Form or HCDE PhD Student Conference Travel Request Form.

-- Grant funded travel: please read through our Travel Resources page and work with your faculty/PI for documented approval prior to travel spending.
+Students whose travel will be supported by research awards or other faculty worktags: please read through our Travel Resources page and work with your faculty/PI for documented approval prior to travel spending.

 Paying for your trip